 Guide to Bas-Rhin and Property in Department 67

-Bas-Rhin is a department which is part of the Grand Est region in eastern France.
-The name means "Lower Rhine", however, it belongs to the Upper Rhine region.
+Bas-Rhin is a department located in the Grand Est region in eastern France.
+The name means "Lower Rhine"; however, it belongs to the Upper Rhine region.
 It is, along with the Haut-Rhin, one of the two departments of the popular and welcoming Alsace region.
 The prefecture city and the General Council are based in Strasbourg, which is also the official seat of the European Parliament and the Council of Europe.
 On 1 January 2021, the departments of Bas-Rhin and Haut-Rhin will merge into the European Collectivity of Alsace.
 The Rhine has always been of great historical and economic importance to the area, and it forms the eastern border of Bas-Rhin.
 The area is also home to some of the Vosges Mountains' foothills.
 To the north lies the Palatinate forest in the German State of Rhineland-Palatinate, while the German State of Baden-Württemberg lies to the east.
 To the south lies the department of Haut-Rhin, the town of Colmar and southern Alsace, and to the west the department of Moselle.
 On its south-western corner, Bas-Rhin also joins the department of Vosges.

-Bas-Rhin is a department which is part of the Grand Est region in eastern France.
-The name means "Lower Rhine", however, it belongs to the Upper Rhine region.
+Bas-Rhin is a department located in the Grand Est region in eastern France.
+The name means "Lower Rhine"; however, it belongs to the Upper Rhine region.
 It is, along with the Haut-Rhin, one of the two departments of the popular and welcoming Alsace region.
 The prefecture city and the General Council are based in Strasbourg, which is also the official seat of the European Parliament and the Council of Europe.
 On 1 January 2021, the departments of Bas-Rhin and Haut-Rhin will merge into the European Collectivity of Alsace.
 The Rhine has always been of great historical and economic importance to the area, and it forms the eastern border of Bas-Rhin.
 The area is also home to some of the Vosges Mountains' foothills.
 To the north lies the Palatinate forest in the German State of Rhineland-Palatinate, while the German State of Baden-Württemberg lies to the east.
 To the south lies the department of Haut-Rhin, the town of Colmar and southern Alsace, and to the west the department of Moselle.
 On its south-western corner, Bas-Rhin also joins the department of Vosges.

 Continental Climate